AngryCarrot789/FramePFX/docs/Plugins.md

 - Handling native files dropped in resource manager

 ...
 And a few others.
 There's still lots that cannot be done yet.
 A few of the main things are:
-- Cannot add buttons in the toolbars for the timeline, viewport and track surface list box
 - Cannot add menus to the editor's top-level menu
-- Custom panels in the UI (e.g. maybe a side panel for previewing a clip)
+- Custom panels in the UI
-- Access to the keyframe UI system, thought I can't why a plugin would want to access this
+- Access to the keyframe UI system, thought I can't see why a plugin would want to access this

 # FramePFX API
-This section describes the APIs of FramePFX  (incomplete)
+This section describes the main APIs of FramePFX.
+This is still being updated

 ## Property Editor
-The property editor system is highly customisable framework, which also makes it somewhat complicated to use.
+The property editor system is a highly customisable framework, which also makes it somewhat complicated to use.

 The main power of the custom property editor system is supporting multiple objects being modified at once.
 We call these "Handlers".